max-au/lambda/README.md

 Lambda provides an implementation of a scalable stateless compute tier in Erlang.

 ## Basic Example
+This example runs Pi calculations in a remote node.
+At least 4-core CPU is required to run it locally.

-This example requires at least a 4-core CPU, or running over a network.
-Put the code below (an Erlang module `calc` exporting Pi calculation) into any temporary directory.
+Code below implements `calc` exporting Pi calculation.
+Put it into a temporary directory.
 ```erlang
 -module(calc).
 -export([pi/1]).